In particular, HB 751 seeks to prohibit the use of SNAP benefits for certain items.

 a beverage in which the only added sweetener does not add

-calories to the beverage;
+calories to

 a beverage intended by the manufacturer for use for